 For time out of mind, the Vintish people have given rings to indicate promises, debts, or an exchange of favors.
 While originally a folk tradition, these days the practice is more common among the nobility, who use the rings as status symbols and calling cards.

 The three common courtly rings are gold, silver, and iron.
 A gold ring is sent to someone of higher social rank, silver is given to someone you consider a peer, while iron is used for those who are beneath you.
-The possession of a specific person's ring carries great social significance, and they often are worn or displayed in elaborate and subtle forms of one-upsmanship.
+The possession of a specific person's ring carries great social significance, and they often are worn or displayed in elaborate and subtle forms of one-upmanship.

-Kvothe's Vintish Court Rings - Set of 3 added to cart!
+Kvothe's Vintish Court Rings added to cart!